Top Things do and don’ts in Varanasi

 Visit nearby picnic spots

 visit Chandauli for the two waterfalls- Rajdari and Devdari waterfalls.
 You can also visit Windam Falls in Mirzapur for a picnic.
-You can visit Chunar for ceramic works as a day trip.
+You can visit Chunar for ceramic works on a day trip.

 Try out yoga and Meditation